 Step Six: Negotiating and accepting the offer

 Once the purchase offer is countered and accepted, the clock starts running for many items needed to meet the requirements of the agreement and your protection.
-We will immediately order the title opinion to be delivered to the buyer.
-As the buyer completes his requirements, we will be sure to review the results of the appraisal and the inspection report for your benefit.
-If, for example, the results of the inspection report are not reasonable, you will have the option not to perform any requested items, thereby giving the buyer the option to waive the items listed or to void the contract.
+We will immediately order the title policy to be delivered to the buyer.
+As the buyer completes his/her requirements, we will be sure to review the results of the appraisal and the inspection report for your benefit.
+If, for example, the results of the inspection objection are not reasonable, you will have the option not to perform any requested items, thereby giving the buyer the option to waive the items listed or to void the contract.
 We will be available to advise you on all such matters along the way to closing.

 Step Seven: Closing and move out

-Closing on the property is usually handled by the tile company which issued the title opinion.
+Closing on the property is usually handled by the tile company which issued the title policy.
 The seller has the choice of selecting the title company used.
 We will be with you to provide answers and assistance for you during this process which usually takes from 30-90 minutes.
 We will be sure to review all settlement statements for you as the seller for accuracy and reasonableness.
 Time of possession is established at the time of negotiating the original offer.
 In Colorado, it is customary for the buyer to take possession at closing or up to two days after closing.
 If the seller wishes to stay in the home beyond these dates, this is negotiated between the buyer and the seller and involves a rental fee payable to the buyer after closing.